 The senses of a newborn

 appear cross-eyed.
-Babies are born with the ability to focus only at close range —
+Babies are born with the ability to focus only at close range.

-detect light and dark but cannot see all colors.
+Newborns can detect light and dark but cannot see all colors.
 This is why many baby

 books and infant toys have distinct black and white patterns.

 During pregnancy, many mothers find that the baby may kick or jump in response to

-will also pay quiet attention to the mother's voice, and briefly stop moving when sound at a conversational level is begun.
+babies will also pay quiet attention to the mother's or father's voice.
+And they will

+briefly stop moving when sound at a conversational level is begun.
 Newborns seem to

-tune out loud noises after hearing them several times.
+can also tune out loud noises after hearing them several times.

 Studies have found that newborns have a strong sense of smell.
 Newborns prefer the